Seven Romances on Poems by Alexander Blok

-Seven Romances on Poems by Alexander Blok (Op.
-127) is a vocal-instrumental song cycle by Dmitri Shostakovich, based on verses by Alexander Blok.
+Seven Romances on Poems by Alexander Blok, Op.
+127 is a vocal-instrumental song cycle by Dmitri Shostakovich, based on verses by Alexander Blok.

 It was written in 1967 for Galina Vishnevskaya.
 The composition is written for soprano, violoncello, violin, and piano.
-The first performance took place on October 25, 1967 at the Moscow Conservatoire Hall with Mstislav Rostropovich on cello, Mieczysław Weinberg on piano, David Oistrakh on violin and with Vishnevskaya.
+Vishnevskaya gave the first performance on October 25, 1967 at the Moscow Conservatoire Hall with Mstislav Rostropovich on cello, Mieczysław Weinberg on piano and David Oistrakh on violin.

 Structure

 The cycle consists of seven parts: